Photo taken by the Sandakan Herbarium team at the Felda Sahabat oil palm estate near Lahad Datu in East Sabah on 23 Oct. 2000

 MOUNTAIN FIG Ficus montana (Burm 1768) SECTION: SYCIDIUM

-Latin: From the mountains even though Ficus montana is a lowland fig, only locally common on ultramafic soils on Kinabalu.
+Latin: From the mountains even though Ficus montana is a lowland fig, only locally common in Borneo often on river or stream floodplains.

 Habit: A small shrub up to 2m high usually found crawling over rocky river banks in the lowlands, but which may also grow as an epiphyte on trees.
 The leaves are irregularly toothed and range from 3-32 cm long.